ibrvgim/nexura-bank/README.md

 # Nexura: Secure Online Banking

-Nexura - online banking.
+Nexura is an online banking.
 Create an account in minutes and use seamless transfers, payments, and savings.
 Nexura supports multiple currencies and enables fast, secure transactions across a wide range of countries — all in one intuitive interface.

 > [!NOTE]
 > It's a Demo Website, for this reason:
 >
 > - Some functions disabled to keep the website nice and attractive.
+> - Not all pages are available.
 > - File & Photo attachments are disabled on some pages to prevent excessive data storage in the database.

 > [!IMPORTANT]
 > Responsive Design may be implemented occasionally; however, due to time constraints, I cannot fully optimize the site for all screen sizes.
-For the best experience, it's recommended to view the website on a larger screen.
+For the best experience, it's recommended to view the website on a larger screens.

 ## OVERVIEW